 Kellogg Community College offers the following associate degrees:

-and Associates in Applied Science in over 40 occupational programs.
-There are more than 30 certificate programs offered and 100 transfer programs.
+Additionally, there are approximately 30 certificate programs offered and more than 100 transfer programs.

-We have over 14,500 students at five locations!
+We have approximately 12,700 students at five locations:

 There are three semesters per academic year:

-- Women’s Sports – Volleyball, Softball and Basketball
+- Women’s Sports – Cross-Country, Volleyball, Softball and Basketball

 - Our mascot is the Bruin.